Adolescent Sexual Health

-Addressing Parents' Top Questions about HPV Vaccine (PDF)
+Talking to Parents about HPV Vaccine (PDF)

 CDC: Receiving a recommendation for vaccination from a clinician is the main reason parents choose to vaccinate their children.
 This document presents common questions and possible responses that clinicians can use to encourage vaccination.
 (See below for parent handouts.)

 Your Birth Control Choices Fact Sheet

 Reproductive Health Access Project: This patient fact sheet compares different birth control choices in a colorful and easy-to-read chart.
 Available in English, Spanish, Simplified Chinese, Traditional Chinese, and Portuguese.